Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_12 (HardCoding Issues 2).md

 We then download any one of these `.so files` and decompile them using IDA or Ghidra to see the native code.

 ![Screenshot from 2025-04-16 01-47-13](https://github.com/user-attachments/assets/7c70f274-a0a6-4a6f-991b-5743760247cf)

+Here is the native code for the method `access` which returns a string `olsdfgad;lh`.

+We can see that our input is being compared to the string that the method `access` returns.
+Hence our input should be `olsdfgad;lh`.